-The ability of the Company to continue as a going concern is principally dependent upon the ability of the Company to secure funds by raising capital from equity markets, increasing cashflow from existing businesses and managing cashflow in line with available funds.
+The ability of the Company to continue as a going concern is principally dependent on the Company to increase cashflow from existing businesses, managing cashflow in line with available funds and the ability of the Company to secure funds by raising capital from equity markets.
 These conditions indicates uncertainty that may cast doubt about the ability of the Company to continue as a going concern.
-In the event the above matters are not achieved, the Company will be required to raise funds for working capital from debt or equity sources.
+In the event the above matters are achieved, the Company will be required to raise funds for working capital from debt or equity sources.